arunrvk/mesh-outlining/README.md

               \
               &emsp;&emsp;&emsp;&emsp;4.
 The length of each kernal in n[10] is checked if it is > 1.0 then a factor 'numValid' is incremented by 5.0.
               \
               &emsp;&emsp;&emsp;&emsp;5.
-Finally, the mixing color values of defaultTexColor and outlineColor based on a factor which is minimum of (1.0 and
+Finally, the mixing color values of defaultTexColor and outlineColor based on a factor which is
               \
-              &emsp;&emsp;&emsp;&emsp;numValid / 5.0).
+              &emsp;&emsp;&emsp;&emsp;minimum of (1.0 andnumValid / 5.0).
               \
               &emsp;&emsp;&emsp;&emsp;6.
 This result color value is assigned to glFragColor.
               \